 - The overall batch job run time

-There is an alternative to using the controller and compute node applications to emit instrumentation data.
-Batch Diagnostics Logging can capture a lot of the run data.
-Batch Diagnostic Logging is not enabled by default and must be enabled for the Batch account.
+There's an alternative to using the controller and compute node applications to emit instrumentation data.
+Batch diagnostics logging can capture a lot of the run data.
+Batch Diagnostic Logging isn't enabled by default and must be enabled for the Batch account.

-Batch Logging requires a storage destination for the logs emitted, storing events produced by the Batch run such as pool creation, job execution, task execution, etc. In addition to storing diagnostic log events in an Azure Storage account, Batch Service Log events can be streamed to an Azure Event Hub, and sent to Azure Log Analytics.
+Batch logging requires a storage destination for the logs emitted, storing events produced by the Batch run such as pool creation, job execution, task execution, and so on.
+In addition to storing diagnostic log events in an Azure Storage account, Batch service log events can be streamed to an instance of Azure Event Hubs.
+The events can then be sent to Azure Log Analytics.

-Using these data, core computing and head node applications may be optimized.
-This can lower costs due to things like faster deprovisioning worker VMs when they are no longer needed, rather than waiting for the end of the Batch run to complete.
+Using these data, core computing and head node applications can be optimized.
+This can lower costs, due to things like faster deprovisioning worker VMs, when they're no longer needed, rather than waiting for the end of the Batch run to complete.

 Batch management tools

-The Azure portal provides a Batch monitoring dashboard which shows information about Batch as jobs are running and even account quota usage.
-It is sufficient for many Batch job applications.
+The Azure portal provides a Batch monitoring dashboard that shows information about Batch as jobs are running and even account quota usage.
+It's sufficient for many Batch job applications.